1c7/Yogurt/README.md

 10. Your Desktop app send request to this "Serverless License Management", if this combination of "Email + License code" exists. this License is valid!

 ### Further more
-If some people trying to abuse this, share their "Email + License code" combination online for free.
+If people trying to abuse this, share their "Email + License code" combination online for free.
 and you saw it, you can just delete that line. so now that's invalid.

 ### Conclusion
-There may seem like a lot of text but in it's core a really simple CURD app.
+In it's core, it just a really simple CURD serverless app

-### How to use this.
+## How to use this.

+## License for this code
+MIT.
+which mean do whatever you want.